 We are back with your feedback and reviews of Kate-related items you have purchased, and some of the retailers selling that merchandise.
 First, a very fast glance at Kate’s time at Houghton Hall with George and Charlotte over the weekend.

 — Daily Mail Femail (@Femail) May 31, 2016

 The threesome went to watch the Houghton Hall Horse Trials, officially called the Houghton International Horse Trials.
 Only about a half-hour’s drive from Anmer Hall, the Hall, stables, church and other outbuildings are surrounded by 1000+ acres of land; the estate is also adjacent to Sandringham, the Queen’s private residence.
 It is an extraordinary country home built in the 1700s for Sir Robert Walpole, a country squire who served as Britain’s Prime minister for more than 20 years.
-Its collection of art, furniture, textiles and other items were showcased last year at Nashville’s Frist Center, in an exhibition titled Houghton Hall: Portrait of an English Country House.
+Its collection of art, furniture, textiles, and other items was showcased last year at Nashville’s Frist Center, in an exhibition titled Houghton Hall: Portrait of an English Country House.

 It is an excellent location for events like the Horse Trials and other functions.
 This is where Kate is rumored to be hosting a black tie fundraiser for EACH (East Anglia’s Children’s Hospices) on the 22nd of this month.
 Below, Kate with Charlotte.

 A closer look at Charlotte, who looked just darling.

 Here we see Kate and George with family friend James Meade shown on the right.